fireship-io/fireship.io/content/lessons/angular-testing-guide-including-firebase/index.md

 ### 1. Is something truthy or falsey?

-Truthy means the item *will evalualte to true* on a conditional test, it does not have be a primitive *true*.
+Truthy means the item *will evaluate to true* on a conditional test, it does not have be a primitive *true*.

 `toBeTruthy()` is like saying `something == true`